maxkueng/irma/README.md

  - `messages`: The none-boring messages manager used to add and get messages.
  - `cron`: The cron instance used to schedule code
  - `logger`: The logger instance

+Here's what a plugin that does nothing might look like. `./plugins/nothing.js`

 ```javascript
 exports.init = function (y, config, messages, cron, logger) {